yahoo/fluxible/README.md

 #### dehydrate(context)

-Returns a serializable object containing the state of the FluxibleApp and passed FluxibleContext instances.
+Returns a serializable object containing the state of the Fluxible and passed FluxibleContext instances.
 This is useful for serializing the state of the application to send it to the client.
 This will also call any plugins which contain a dehydrate method.

 #### rehydrate(state)

-Takes an object representing the state of the FluxibleApp and FluxibleContext instances (usually retrieved from dehydrate) to rehydrate them to the same state as they were on the server.
+Takes an object representing the state of the Fluxible and FluxibleContext instances (usually retrieved from dehydrate) to rehydrate them to the same state as they were on the server.
 This will also call any plugins which contain a rehydrate method.

 ### FluxibleContext